-396.5 General Course Preparations

-- 396.5.1 The competition courses should be ready for inspection and for official training by the competitors at least one day before the competition. - 396.5.2 The competition courses must be closed to normal traffic.
+396.4.6 Safe and secured warm up and cool down areas must be available near the competition course.
+396.5 General Course Preparations 396.5.1 The competition courses should be ready for inspection and for official training by the competitors at least one day before the competition.
+396.5.2 The competition courses must be closed to normal traffic.
 Only the competitors, OC, safety guards, Jury and security/TV vehicles are allowed to be on the competition course during the competition or during official training.

-396.6 Requirements of the Competitors

-- 396.6.1 The competition season is defined as 1st July to 30th June (see CC ICR article 341 for age categories). - 396.6.2 Methods of grouping - 396.6.2.1 Refer to the Rules for the FIS Roller Ski World Cup/World Championships for special seeding rules.

-396.7 Refreshment Stations

-- 396.7.1 During competitions which are 8 km or less, refreshment services are only permitted in the Finish Zone after the finish line. - 396.7.2 For competitions longer than 8 km but less than 30 km, refreshment services are allowed along the course without the use of motorized vehicles.
-For competitions longer than 30 km, motorbikes may be allowed at the discretion of the Jury. - 396.7.3 For uphill competitions the Jury decides the location of the refreshment stations.

-396.8 Start and Finish Requirements

-- 396.8.1 The start line, finish line, corridors and exchange zone must be clearly marked on the surface. - 396.8.1.1 At Mass Start free technique competitions, a no skating zone must be clearly marked after the start. - 396.8.1.2 For World Cup during Mass Starts and Pursuit competitions, it is required to video tape the no-skating areas at the start and the finish with a minimum of two digital video cameras. - 396.8.1.3 There must be radio or phone contact between the start and the finish area.

-396.8.2 Finish Area Requirements

-- 396.8.2.1 For Roller Ski World Cup and Roller Ski World Championships the finish corridors must be videotaped using a minimum of 2 digital video cameras.
-Play back units must be available in the Jury room. - 396.8.2.2 The Finish Zone (Roll Out Zone) which follows the finish line must be a minimum of 70 m long for sprint competitions (depending on inclination).
+396.6 396.6.1 Requirements of the Competitors The competition season is defined as 1 st July to 30 th June (see CC ICR article 341 for age categories).
+396.6.2 Methods of grouping 396.6.2.1 Refer to the Rules for the FIS Roller Ski World Cup/World Championships for special seeding rules.
+396.7 Refreshment Stations 396.7.1 During competitions which are 8 km or less, refreshment services are only permitted in the Finish Zone after the finish line.
+396.7.2 For competitions longer than 8 km but less than 30 km, refreshment services are allowed along the course without the use of motorized vehicles.
+For competitions longer than 30 km, motorbikes may be allowed at the discretion of the Jury.
+396.7.3 For uphill competitions the Jury decides the location of the refreshment stations.
+396.8 Start and Finish Requirements 396.8.1 The start line, finish line, corridors and exchange zone must be clearly marked on the surface.
+396.8.1.1 At Mass Start free technique competitions, a no skating zone must be clearly marked after the start.
+396.8.1.2 For World Cup during Mass Starts and Pursuit competitions, it is required to video tape the no-skating areas at the start and the finish with a minimum of two digital video cameras.
+396.8.1.3 There must be radio or phone contact between the start and the finish area.
+396.8.2 Finish Area Requirements 396.8.2.1 For Roller Ski World Cup and Roller Ski World Championships the finish corridors must be videotaped using a minimum of 2 digital video cameras.
+Play back units must be available in the Jury room.
+396.8.2.2 The Finish Zone (Roll Out Zone) which follows the finish line must be a minimum of 70 m long for sprint competitions (depending on inclination).
 For distance competitions the Jury will decide on the length.
 The finish control line must be after the roll out zone.
-Competitors are not allowed to take off their Roller Skis until they cross the control line. - 396.8.2.3 The start area, the finish area and the exchange area must be secure and completely fenced off from spectators and unauthorized personnel.
+Competitors are not allowed to take off their Roller Skis until they cross the control line.

+The start area, the finish area and the exchange area must be secure and completely fenced off from spectators and unauthorized personnel.

-396.9Exchange Zone
+396.9 Exchange Zone

-- 396.9.1 The exchange zone for Team Relay or Team Sprint should be a minimum of 10 m wide and 15 m in length. - 396.9.2 The exchange zone must be clearly marked with a line at the beginning of the zone.
+- The exchange zone for Team Relay or Team Sprint should be a minimum of 10 m wide and 15 m in length. - The exchange zone must be clearly marked with a line at the beginning of the zone.
 When the front wheel of the arriving competitor reaches this exchange line the corresponding team mate is allowed to depart the exchange zone.
 No physical contact between the competitors is required.